Rocket Payday logo

 Visit Rocket Payday

-Rocket Payday is best for borrowers with poor credit who want quick access to emergency cash and are willing to shop multiple lenders.
-The critical caveat is that this is a marketplace, not a lender—you have no direct relationship with Rocket Payday, and your information will be shared widely, potentially resulting in multiple hard inquiries and solicitation from tribal and non-tribal lenders with vastly different consumer protections.
+Rocket Payday is profile signals for borrowers with poor credit who want quick access to emergency cash and are willing to shop multiple lenders.
+The critical caveat is that this is a marketplace, not a lender—you have no direct relationship with Rocket Payday, and your information will be shared widely, potentially resulting in multiple hard inquiries and solicitation from tribal and non-tribal lenders with vastly different consumer-protection context.

 • Borrowers with bad credit seeking auto financing who cannot qualify through traditional lenders

-• Consumers needing emergency cash who want to compare multiple lender options simultaneously
+• Consumers researching emergency-cash options who want to compare multiple lender options simultaneously

 • Individuals with motorcycle or boat financing needs and poor credit history